thomfre/OSCP-Exam-Report-Template/README.md

 Instead of one huge report file, this template is based on several smaller markdown files, which are stitched together using MarkdownPP before generating the final report with Pandoc.

+The report text is the whoisflynn improved version of the official [PWK Example Report](https://www.offensive-security.com/pwk-online/PWK-Example-Report-v1.pdf).

 ## Requirements

 - [MarkdownPP](https://github.com/jreese/markdown-pp)